Kiwasthal/tic-tac-toe/README.md

 # tic-tac-toe

 Emulating the tic-tac-toe game .
 Showcasing knowledge of JavaScript Object manipulation (modules,factory functions,IIFE's) as well as advanced CSS and HTML.The target of the project is creating a functional logic without populating the global scope.This project is making use of the <a href="https://en.wikipedia.org/wiki/Minimax">minimax</a> rule to generate optimal outcomes.
-Here is the demo.
+Here is the <a href="https://kiwasthal.github.io/tic-tac-toe/">demo.</a>